 Peter Obi Fires FG After Ribadu Said Tinubu Inherited a Bankrupt Country

-• Obi's remarks were a reaction to the national security adviser (NSA), Nuhu Ribadu's recent claim that the ruling All Progressives Congress (APC) government inherited a bankrupt country from the previous administration
+• Obi's remarks were in reaction to National Security Adviser Nuhu Ribadu's recent claim that the ruling APC government inherited a bankrupt country

 Legit.ng journalist Ridwan Adeola Yusuf has over 6-year-experience covering politics and elections in Nigeria

-FCT, Abuja - Peter Obi has said the alarm raised by the federal government about the bad state of Nigeria’s finances “raises questions about the rationale behind some expenditure items in the supplementary budget recently signed into law”.
+FCT, Abuja - Peter Obi has said the alarm raised by the federal government about the bad state of Nigeria’s finances 'raises questions about the rationale behind some expenditure items in the supplementary budget recently signed into law'.

 Read also